Mansi Aggarwal: Early life and career

 Her career in Bollywood movies started when she was first spotted by the film director, Anurag Kashyap, during a dance performance in Delhi.
 Anurag offered her to choreograph the critically acclaimed film, Gulaal.
 However, the movie got delayed and Mansi shifted her focus to academics until Anurag came to her for the second time with the proposal of choreographing Abhay Deol-starrer, Dev D.

 Mansi is married to cinematographer Arindam Bhattacharjee.

-Choreography in Indian Film Industry
+Filmography

 Mansi has choreographed the following Bollywood movies: